How to make the Hot Santa Hat Wreath Craft

 Starting With The Red Mesh

 Then start to wrap around the frame moving toward the bottom.
 Overlapping as you go to hide the frame and knobs.
-Making sure to leave the ribbon for hanging the wreath out from being wrapped in behind the red mesh.
+Make sure to leave the ribbon for hanging the wreath out from being wrapped in behind the red mesh.

 When the first roll of red mesh runs out tie it off to the frame with a pipe cleaner.